tago-io/tago-sdk-js/device.rst

 .markParam
 *******
-Mark specific parameter that was not read to read by id
+Marks as read a specific not yet read parameter

 | **Syntax**
 | *.markParam(/id/)*